oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/restarting.md

 * Changing the contents of the ConfigMap referenced by `configuration.overridesConfigMap`
 * Changing the contents to any of the Secrets referenced by `configuration.secrets`

 The changes to the above fields or contents of related resources are not processed automatically.
-Instead, these fields are processed only when you [trigger operator introspection]({{< relref "/userguide/managing-domains/domain-lifecycle/introspection.md" >}}).
+Instead, these fields are processed only when you [initiate operator introspection]({{< relref "/userguide/managing-domains/domain-lifecycle/introspection.md" >}}).
 The operator then will apply the new configuration overrides dynamically or only apply the overrides when WebLogic Server instances restart, depending on the strategy that you select.

+{{% notice note %}} Changes to configuration overrides distributed to running WebLogic Server instances can only take effect if the corresponding WebLogic configuration MBean attribute is "dynamic".
+For instance, the Data Source "passwordEncrypted" attribute is dynamic while the "Url" attribute is non-dynamic.
+{{% /notice %}}

 #### Changing the WebLogic Server credentials